Rigby Swift: Frederick Nodder

 Shortly before his death, in March 1937 Swift presided at the trial at Warwick Winter Assizes of Frederick Nodder, who was charged with abducting Mona Tinsley, aged 10, who had not been seen since leaving school on 5 January 1937.
 His conduct of the trial was marked by bad-tempered interruption, sarcastic comments (chiefly directed at defence counsel Maurice Healy), and unjustified complaints that documents had been withheld.
 When the jury convicted, Swift in passing sentence referred to the continued mystery about Mona Tinsley's fate: "What you did with that little girl, what became of her, only you know.
 It may be that time will reveal the dreadful secret which you carry in your breast."
 Three months later Mona Tinsley's body was recovered from a nearby river, and Nodder was subsequently convicted of murder and hanged.

 Death

 On 15 April 1937 his wife, Lady Swift, had a large heart attack.
-She survived for four days before finally dying on 19 April.
+She survived for four days before dying on 19 April.
 Swift returned to work and his life continued, but it was "continuation from mere momentum" rather than any desire to live.
 On 15 October he had a heart attack, and on 19 October, exactly six months after his wife's death, he died at home and was buried in a graveyard in Rotherfield.

+In popular culture

+Swift was portrayed by John Horsley in Series 1, Episode 1 of the 1980 Granada Television series Lady Killers.